pzembrod/cc64/Why-Forth.md

 compile time and which at run time, I grew to like the language, and became positively enthusiastic about it.
 I learned to make use of defining words - in another language you would call them language or compiler enhancements - in quite a few parts of cc64.
-It didn't hurt, either, that ultraFORTH came with an assembler that I could use and integrate.
+It didn't hurt, either, that UltraForth came with an assembler that I could use and integrate.
 And the code compactness did pay off: Two 170k disks worth of source (though not 100% full) condense down to just over 18k of compiled code, on top of the ~15-16k Forth core on top